xmppjs/xmpp.js/CONTRIBUTING.md

 ## Coding standards

-Most of the coding standards are covered by `.jshintrc`.
-You can also test any changes with `grunt test` (this will also run the tests).
+Most of the coding standards are covered by `.eslintrc`.
+You can also test any changes with `npm test` (this will also run the tests).

 Things not covered by jshint: